We can't find the internet

 Distinguished University Professor of Philosophy, AI, and Data Science at the University of Virginia; AI ethics and policy scholar

 A different future is one where we think carefully about issues of accountability and liability and recognize that the companies and organizations creating these systems should bear some accountability when the systems fail or go awry.
-We have very well-established product liability law in essentially every country in the world.AI Verified source (2026)
+We have very well-established product liability law in essentially every country in the world, and one way to do this would be through product liability law.AI Verified source (Apr 22, 2026)

 Policy proposals and claims